BlackSquare placed into receivership on $3 million BDC debt

 Grant Thornton appointed following covenant defaults, failed asset sale strategy

-BlackSquare Inc., an Alberta-based alcohol ecommerce software company, was placed into receivership on March 23, 2026, on application by BDC Capital Inc., owed approximately $3.02 million.
+BlackSquare Inc., a Calgary, Alberta-based alcohol ecommerce software company, was placed into receivership on March 23, 2026, on application by BDC Capital Inc., owed approximately $3.02 million.

 Financial distress emerged in early 2023, when the company began breaching financial covenants under its credit facilities, and escalated by August 2024 when it failed to meet required payments.
 BDC and BlackSquare pursued a restructuring path centred on the staged sale of equity interests in affiliated entities, formalized through a June 2025 amending agreement, but only one tranche closed, leaving a residual minority interest unsold and anticipated proceeds unrealized.

-As of March 6, 2026, the company owed $3.02 million under two credit facilities, including principal, accrued interest, and contractual payments, with additional exposure to other creditors, including approximately $300,000 to the Canada Revenue Agency and secured claims registered by Bankers Hall-related entities.
+As of March 6, 2026, the company owed $3.02 million to BDC, including principal, accrued interest, and contractual payments, with additional exposure to other creditors, including approximately $300,000 to the Canada Revenue Agency and secured claims registered by Bankers Hall-related entities.
 The company had no remaining access to credit and lacked sufficient liquidity to meet obligations as they came due, prompting the lender to enforce its security.

 Grant Thornton is the receiver.
 Counsel is MLT Aikins for BDC, and Lawson Lundell for the receiver.